Videos

 When people ask what kind of diet I follow, I tell them:

 I don’t follow one.
-I live by principles, not restrictions.
+I live by guidelines, such as

 Nutrition is just one part of the puzzle.
-If you want to get fitter, stronger, and feel better in your body, you need to train your muscles regularly—not just restrict your food.
+If you want to get fitter, stronger, and feel better in your body, you also need to train your muscles regularly.

 That’s why I created Fit From Scratch: a completely free workout plan that helps you build strength from the ground up.
 It’s available in two versions: